Jan Verhoeven; a forgotten legacy

 Abstract : Reality by Verhoeven

-Paintings created by Verhoeven after 1920 are very rare to find, I don’t know of any, except this seemingly-ordinary-painting in the later period of his life.
+Paintings created by Verhoeven after 1920 are very rare to find, I don’t know of any, except maybe this seemingly-ordinary-painting in the later period of his life.

 Andalusia, oil on canvas, 62 x 71 cm, undated, Jan Verhoeven